jrburke/speakerbot/README.md

 * Get the bot to speak via a local machine "say" command whatever is typed to it depending on some matching condition.
 Maybe any direct message to it would do the speaking.
 * Explore alternate Hubot adapters, to get it to work with IRC or other messaging services.
-* Clean up the Makefile/Docker branching on the arm vs x86 stuff worked out.